You’ve made it 6 days without smoking. Congratulations on reaching this significant milestone!

 - Setting up a support network of friends and family with whom you can call or plan activities when quitting feels challenging.

 - Replacing smoking with a different healthy habit.
-You might like to take a sip of water or juice when you feel a craving come on, or stand up and do a few stretches.
+Take a sip of water or juice when you feel a craving, or stand up and do a few stretches.

 Many experts argue that quitting cold turkey often leads to relapses.